 Go with the right attitude.
 It’s all in the mindset.
 Go to the interview with pride in yourself and your accomplishments.
 Show up knowing why you want that job and why you’re the best candidate for that position.
 Fulfill these two caveats and you’ll project genuine enthusiasm and passion in the interview.

-Your questions will show authentic interest.
-Your answers will show you’ve done your homework and know how to provide solutions for the company.
-Your body language will project openness, confidence, and a relaxed and upbeat demeanor.
+Show authentic interest.
+Your answers should show that you’ve done your homework and know how to provide solutions for the company.
+Your body language must project openness, confidence, and a relaxed and upbeat demeanor.
 You want your prospective employer to believe you’re the best hire?
 Believe in yourself first!

 Practice answering tough interview questions.
 Interviewers are surely going to ask about your past work experience.
 But that’s not all.
-In a June 2013 survey of UK job candidates by glassdoor.com, respondents revealed the toughest job interview questions they had recently faced.
-Among them:
+Expect to be asked some tough questions as well.
+For example, how would you respond to the following:

-• “What makes you happy about work on a Friday evening?”
+• “Will you be happy to work on a Friday evening?”

-• “What is it about this job you would least look forward to?”
+• “What is it about this job that you least look forward to?”